pardahlman/RawRabbit/docs/client-upgrade.md

 ```

 By adding the `#` wildcard, the consumer matches zero or more words in the routing key, making it compatible with clients that use the old configuration.

+## 1.9.5

+With `1.9.5`, the life time management has been looked over thoroughly.
+Previously, the base client implemented the `IDisposable` interface, that in turn disposed all of its own resoruces, all the way down the `IChannelFactory`.
+This is wanted behaviour in applications where the busclient is registered as a single instance with the same life time as the applications.
+However, in web applications, we might want to build the bus client for each request, customizing dependencies based on the `HttpContext`.
+Disposing everything in that scenario will lead to a unneccesary performance hit.

+To address this, the `IDisposable` interface was removed from the base client, and added to derived clientes in the `Disposable` namespace.
+This is the client that is returned from the `BusClientFactory` (and the `RawRabbitFactory` for extendable bus clients).

+### Updraging to 1.9.5

+There should be no major problems with this update.
+If you are using the factory classes for creating bus clients and somehow misses any references in your class, make sure to use

+* `RawRabbit.vNext.Disposable.IBusClient` where your previously used `RawRabbit.IBusClient`
+* `RawRabbit.Extensions.Disposable.IBusClient` where your previously used `RawRabbit.IBusClient` for extensions.